lohan20s/Predict_Healthcare_costs_linearregression/README.md

 # Predict_Healthcare_costs_linearregression
-Linear regression using tensorflow
-Alternative methods using sklearn and statsmodesl
+Uses linear regression (in tensor flow) to predict the cost of health care Alternatively uses sklearn and statsmodel for linear regression